Drinking Water Safety

 While lead is not found in Milwaukee's treated water, lead may dissolve from the service line that brings water to your home or plumbing inside your home.
 To find out if your home has a lead service line, click here to search for your address or call the Milwaukee Water Works Customer Service line at (414) 286-2830.

 The U.S. Environmental Protection Agency (EPA) and U.S. Centers for Disease Control and Prevention (CDC) have determined that lead can pose a significant risk to your health.

 The primary source of lead exposure in the Milwaukee community is lead-based paint hazards found in homes.
 Learn more about the City of Milwaukee Health Department’s work to prevent childhood lead poisoning from lead-based paint hazards.

-The greatest risk of lead exposure is to infants, young children, and pregnant women.
+The greatest risk of lead exposure is to infantsand young children.
+Pregnant women should be aware of lead hazards in order to prevent exposure to a developing baby.
 Studies have linked the effects of lead on the brain to lowered IQ and impaired school performance in children, increased behavior problems and juvenile delinquency, and increased childhood health problems such as speech and language delays, hearing problems, kidney damage, and more.
 Effects of lead poisoning can be life-long.

 No safe blood lead level in children has been identified.
 Lead exposure often occurs with no obvious symptoms.
 The City of Milwaukee Health Department advises parents and health care providers to follow the “3 before 3” guidance, testing all Milwaukee children for elevated blood lead levels three times before the age of 3.
 Children under the age of 6 should be tested if they have no history of a blood lead test or are at higher risk for exposure.
 (See Lead Testing Recommendations) (See Guidelines for Clinicians)